octobercms/docs/3.x/extend/forms/relation-controller.md

 ### Custom Messages

-Specify the `customMessages` option to override the default messages used by the Relation Controller.
+Specify the `customMessages` property to override the default messages used by the Relation Controller.
 The values can be plain text or can refer to a [localization string](../system/localization.md).

 ```yaml
 customMessages: